syelamar/MGMT590_classResources/Team_DN4_Assignment2/documents/Sameer/dive_journey.md

 # Store Sales Forecasting: DIVE Journey Report

-**Authors:** Rachakonda Srikanth, Sameer Yelamarthi & Valerie Robert

-This report documents the process and outcomes of applying the DIVE (Discover, Investigate, Validate, Extend) framework to develop and evaluate an XGBoost-based sales forecasting model on Google Cloud Platform.
+This documents the process and outcomes of applying the DIVE (Discover, Investigate, Validate, Extend) framework to develop and evaluate an XGBoost-based sales forecasting model on Google Cloud Platform.
 The goal was to predict daily store sales with high accuracy and translate technical insights into actionable business recommendations.

 ---

-## 🔍 Discover (5 points)
+## 🔍 Discover

 Initial analysis focused on identifying key sales patterns.
 Results indicated that store sales followed a highly predictable and structured rhythm.
 The baseline BOOSTED_TREE_REGRESSOR model captured 79.3% of the variance with a Mean Absolute Error (MAE) of approximately $186.